Bangsamoro: Demographics

-As per the organic law, the people "at the advent of the Spanish colonization, were considered natives or original inhabitants of Mindanao and the Sulu archipelago and its adjacent islands, shall have the right to identify themselves, their spouses and descendants" as part of the Bangsamoro people.
+As per the organic law, the people who "at the advent of the Spanish colonization, were considered natives or original inhabitants of Mindanao and the Sulu archipelago and its adjacent islands, shall have the right to identify themselves, their spouses and descendants" as part of the Bangsamoro people.

 The Moro people are an umbrella term for ethnic groups who are mainly Muslim.
 The Maranaos and Iranun form a large portion of the region's population.
 The Maguindanaons are the primary population in the Bangsamoro's Special Geographic Area in the Soccsksargen region province of Cotabato.
 The Tausūg, Yakan and Sama peoples are the main groups in the Sulu archipelago.

 There are two other main minority groups which lives in the region among the Moros; the Lumad and the settler communities.
 There are five main groups under the Lumads, the largest of which are the Teduray.
 The settlers are primarily Christian which includes various ethnic groups such as the Tagalog, the Ilocanos, the Visayans, the Zamboangueños, and the Chinese.